addufres/question-dump/README.md

-# Question Dump App
+# Question Dump / Journal App

+Online collection of questions and user stories.
+Space for people to put their thoughts online.
+Not necessarily a social media site as I don't have a plan to implement a friend list at this time or any way to connect between users.
+This is more for the more solitary person.
+Someone who would rather sit on their computer and ask just write.
+Or maybe ask a question, and have someone relate.
+Gives me something to code while I look for a job and firebase seems pretty cool.

 Application basic goals

 ANDROID APP IS THE GOAL

-allow users without accounts to anonymously post questions to board space but let them know they are not able to delete or alter them once posted
+allow users without accounts to anonymously post questions/vent to board space but let them know they are not able to delete or alter them once posted

-allow users with accounts to ask questions to board anonymously
+allow users with accounts to ask questions/vent to board anonymously

-have only users with accounts answer questions
+have only users with accounts answer questions/reply to vents

 track how many questions users answer and ask to gain credibility

-only users with accounts may remove their questions or alter their questions
+only users with accounts may remove their questions or alter their questions/journal entries

+connect to Google Firebase for backend and authentication

 ## stretch